Location Kingston, Jamaica

 Apply now and support a community NGO make lasting change and improve the livelihoods of inner-city community members.

 As a volunteer, you will:

-iv)Identifying and access local, regional and international resources that maybe used towards the development and execution of WROC’s SECo-implement and comanage WROC’s Pilot SE
+-Support the development and execution of WROC through: Idea generation, Opportunity recognition, Concept development; Identify and access local, regional and international resources that may be used towards the development and execution of WROC’s SE; Co implement and co-manage WROC’s Pilot SE

 Essential Academic Qualifications: